kororaproject/kp-canvas/upstream/client/README.md

 #### Dumping Templates
 The general usage for dumping (or viewing) templates that are currently accessible is described as:
 ```
-canvas template dump [user:]template [--json|--yaml]
+canvas template dump [user:]template [--json|--yaml|--kickstart]
 ```

 By default the template will be dumped in a human readable format.
-You dump to a machine readable `json` or `yaml` encoded format by adding the `--json` or `--yaml` options respectively.
+You can dump to a machine readable `json` or `yaml` encoded format by adding the `--json` or `--yaml` options respectively.
+You can also dump a compliant kickstart file for automating ISO creation or anaconda installs via the `--kickstart` option.

 ### Template Packages
 The following commands allow management of packages from specified Templates.